Margaret Lee (English actress): Television

 Margaret Lee was also popular on Italian television in the 1960s; appearing as a showgirl alongside the famous singer Johnny Dorelli.
 Lee also starred with Dorelli in his film debut Arriva Dorellik, also known as How to Kill 400 Duponts (1967).

-Lee also starred as Cinderella in the Italian television special Il Cenerentola in 1969.

 Later career

-By the early 1970s, Lee's movie career had descended further and further into exploitation; culminating in Fernando Di Leo's extremely sleazy and violent thriller Slaughter Hotel (1971).
-She would eventually disappear from the Italian movie scene in 1974, and return to England.
-Lee returned to Italy in 1981, however, and made a minor movie comeback in Dino Risi's comedy Sesso e volentieri (1982), which reunited her with her old co-star Johnny Dorelli.
-But Lee's comeback was to be a short one as she only appeared in one further film, the very obscure crime-comedy Neapolitan Sting (1983), before retiring from movies altogether and moving to the United States.
+By the early 1970s, Lee's movie career had descended into exploitation; culminating in Fernando Di Leo's violent thriller Slaughter Hotel (1971).
+She eventually disappeared from the Italian movie scene by 1974, and returned to England.
+Lee returned to Italy in 1981 to appear in Dino Risi's comedy Sesso e volentieri (1982), which reunited her with her old co-star Johnny Dorelli.
+She only appeared in one further film, the crime-comedy Neapolitan Sting (1983), before retiring from movies and moving to the United States.

 Personal life and death

 Lee married three times: to Gino Malerba, Patrick Anderson and Walter Creighton.
 Lee was the mother of production manager Roberto Malerba, a producer on Sense8 and production manager/producer Damian Anderson.

 Margaret Lee died on 24 April 2024, at the age of 80.